 How many rappers let alone people can make a song in which they’re are openly admitting to thinking about suicide and how death is knocking on the front door?
 It’s so real that it is rather disturbing.
 If I was one of his homies in the studio during this recording, I’ll tell him: “YO this song is hot bro!”
 Then in the most gangsterous way ask him if he was tryna go to church on Sunday.

-First off, the song starts off beautifully by saying “F–k all you hoes!”
-(How elegant and perplexing!)
-It then proceeds with him saying F everyone blocking him from making money!
-Surprisingly, the list is not that long!
-You know how long my list of “F you’s” would’ve been if I was a rapper?
-“F my neighbors!, F the landlord!, F cox cable!, F the person that told me I shouldn’t say F everyone!, F my girl!, then F myself for being a rude ass to my girl!
+First off, the song starts off beautifully by saying, “F–k all you hoes!”, (How elegant and perplexing!) and then proceeds with Big saying, “F everyone blocking him from making money!”
+Surprisingly, his ‘f–k you’ list is not that long… You know how long my list of “F–k you’s” would’ve been if I was a rapper?
+“F my neighbors!, F the landlord!, F cox cable!, F the person that told me I shouldn’t say F everyone!
+F my girl!
+Then F myself for being a rude ass to my girl!
 F the Oscars committee….On and On, F and F!

-Obviously the woman on the chorus is amazing, but what is overlooked by many is Puff Daddy playing the little homie in the background saying “it’s all good” over and over again.
+Obviously the woman on the chorus is amazing, but what is overlooked by many is Puff Daddy playing the little homie in the background saying, “it’s all good” over and over again.
 It sounds like that one homie that you have that has that 75 cents you need to buy the rest of that 2 dollar soda you want: “It’s all good homie, next time you got 2 dollars just pay me back”.

 SONG BY SONG BREAKDOWN

-Cheers to a great album everyone!
+Cheers to a great/classic album!